open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 4 versions transferred
 ```

-With the transfer complete, we now have a component that we can use and deploy.
+With the transfer completed, we now have a component version that we can use and deploy throughout this example.

 ### Podinfo Components